 Be sure to give your images meaningful filenames.
 If you use a non-sensical name such as 9303038.jpg, Google will not pay much attention to that image as it decides how to rank your web page.
 You want to help Google understand your image.

 • Don’t use just one word to name your image files.

 • Uses hyphens (not underscores) to separate the words in the filename.

 STEP 4: Define it.

 An ALT tag helps describe an image.
 It defines what will appear in place of the image for those who can’t see it, such as search engine spiders and people with screen readers.
-Use 3 or 4 words to define the image content.
+Use up to 10 words to define the image content.
 The recommended maximum length of ALT text is 125 characters.
 (This will appear in the source code of the page.)
 If you are using a CMS such as WordPress to upload your image, there will be a box waiting for you to add the ALT Attribute.
 Don’t leave this important box empty.